 “Explaining heterogeneity in the organization of scientific work.”
 Rahmandad, Hazhir, Vakili, Keyvan (2019) Organization Science 30(6): 1125-1145

 "Interdependence, Complementarity, and Ruggedness of Performance Landscapes."
 Rahmandad, Hazhir (2019).
 Strategy Science 4 (3): 234-249.

 "Making the Numbers?
 'Short Termism' and the Puzzle of Only Occasional Disasters."
-Rahmandad, Hazhir, Nelson Repenning, and Rebecca Henderson.
+Rahmandad, Hazhir, Nelson Repenning, and Rebecca Henderson (2018).
 Management Science.
-Forthcoming.
+64 (3): 1328-1347.

-Hazhir has published in diverse journals including Management Science, Organization Science, Strategic Management Journal, Journal of Operations Management, International Journal of Obesity, and System Dynamics Review, among others.
+Hazhir has published in diverse journals including Management Science, Organization Science, Strategic Management Journal, Strategy Science, Journal of Operations Management, International Journal of Obesity, and System Dynamics Review, among others.
 He has been a reviewer for over 30 NIH and NSF panels and over two dozen different journals, and his research has been funded by the National Science Foundation, National Institutes of Health, Department of Housing and Urban Development, and private sector firms.

 Hazhir holds a BS in industrial engineering from Sharif University of Technology and a PhD in management with system dynamics concentration from MIT.
 Before joining MIT Sloan in 2015, Hazhir was an Associate Professor of Industrial and Systems Engineering at Virginia Tech.